timothywarner/webapp/README.md

-# webapp
+# Manage Your Azure Web Apps with Windows PowerShell
-IT Edge Intersection 2016 (itedgeintersection.com) : Manage Your Azure Web Apps with Windows PowerShell
+IT Edge Intersection 2016 (itedgeintersection.com)